Axarva/Axarva/README.md

                  Beware, not everything is good;<br>
                  BUT LINUX IS GOOOD!!!"<br>
   </em></blockquote>-->
-<p> A Linux amateur and enthusiast, as you may call me.
+<p> A Linux amateur and enthusiast.
   I am currently a Gentoo Linux user.
-Feel free to ask me questions as well, to which I'll help you to the best of my capabilities!
+That's it.
+The ultimate flex, or so I heard.
+Heh.
 </p>
 <p>Also, I do web development as well.
+Or at least I used to.
-    Do check out the repos!(most are just foo tho)
+   Check out the repos (most are just foo tho)
 </p>
 </body>